twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 These concepts all come together to create one of the most interesting RSC patterns I've had to joy to work with: Parallel and recursive route rendering.

-If you've ever wanted to peek under the hood and see how RSC route rendering avoids waterfalls, then this post is for you.
+If you've ever wanted to peek under the hood and see how RSC routers avoid waterfalls, then this post is for you.

 ## Waterfalls

 Before we begin, we need to talk about one of the biggest problems RSC routers have to solve: Waterfalls.

-To explain, here's a React app that's an admin area for a blog post editor.
+To explain, here's a React app that's an admin area for blog posts.
+You can click around and edit different posts.

+{% demo-app /%}

+This app is made up of three different components: `RootLayout`, `PostsLayout`, and `PostEditPage`.

 {% code-tabs %}